-The IB programme is a non-profit educational foundation offering programmes of international education at various educational levels.
+The IB Diploma Programme (IBDP) is a non-profit educational foundation offering programmes of international education at various educational levels.
 It offers a broad-based education with an inquiry approach to learning.
 The breadth of subjects includes Theory of Knowledge, International Studies and foreign languages, among the other core subjects.
-Except for the international schools, the IB programme offered by the independent schools begins at year 5 with the award of the IB Diploma at the end of the course of study at year 6.
+Except for the international schools, the IB programme offered by the independent schools begins at year 5 with the award of the IB Diploma at the end of the course of study at the end of year 6.

 What, then, is the curriculum like from years 1 to 4?

 Most independent IB schools design their own IB curriculum to align with the academic requirements of the IB Diploma.
 Therefore, each IB curriculum across different IB schools differs.
 However, for certain IB schools, there are similarities in the syllabi for most of the subjects (save for Language Arts- see below) with the O-Level syllabi.
 Their modes of assessment are very similar to those in the A-Level IP, that is, they are assessed on individual coursework, group projects, oral presentations and final examinations.
 Due to the fact that every assignment, project and coursework is assessed based on the respective desired learning outcomes, it is expected that the assessment rubrics will be different for each assignment.